Arts & Cultures

 Our Native Arts & Cultures program supports work in three regions to include the Northwest (Alaska, British Columbia, Washington, Oregon, Idaho, Montana); Southwest (Southern California, Arizona, New Mexico); and Upper Midwest (North Dakota, South Dakota, Minnesota, Wisconsin).

-Our Folk Arts & Cultures program supports Scandinavian-American Folk Arts & Cultures in the Upper Midwest to include North Dakota, South Dakota, Minnesota, Iowa, Wisconsin, and Michigan’s Upper Peninsula; and Appalachian Folk Arts & Cultures of Central Appalachia which includes portions of Ohio, West Virginia, Virginia, Kentucky, Tennessee, and North Carolina.
+Our Folk Arts & Cultures program supports Nordic American Folk Arts & Cultures in the Upper Midwest to include North Dakota, South Dakota, Minnesota, Iowa, Wisconsin, and Michigan’s Upper Peninsula.

 Total Granted in 2021